-Within the CAST (Connected Autonomous Safe Transportation) Program, one of the projects is exploration to determine how an autonomous vehicle should respond to emergency vehicles on the road.
-There are three threads of investigations:
+Within the CAST (Connected Autonomous Safe Transportation) Program, one of the projects is an exploration to determine how an autonomous vehicle should respond to emergency vehicles on the road.
+There are three threads of investigation:

 During the summer 2017, TTI/TAMU faculty (Sivakumar Rathinam (TAMU)*, Swaminathan Gopalswamy (TTI/TAMU), Geethik Narayana Kamineni, Zhiyong Yang, Sheelabhadra Dey) led students assigned to this project to complete the following tasks:

 - 1. Investigate the use of various machine learning techniques to process sound data, and identify emergency vehicles.
 The sound signals were processed to extract several key sound features, which were then used as the basis for performing the identification of the type of the sound signal.
 Learning models were trained offline using a database of different sound signals to perform the identification.
 Then these training models were adapted for real-time application to sound signals captured directly from microphones.
 The performance of these identification algorithms was verified using real microphones listening to recorded emergency vehicle sounds.